CAS information for applicants who require a Student Visa

 For current Durham students continuing on the same programme, the process is slightly different.
 Students who either need to extend their visa in order to complete the same programme that their current visa is valid for, or to resume study after a period of suspension, need to request a CAS from the Student Immigration Office at least 2 months before they intend to make a visa application.

 The CAS process is automatic so you do not need to contact us to start the process.
 Once you have met all of the previously listed criteria, we will begin the CAS process for you.

 The CAS statement will be sent to you by email.
 However before the official CAS statement is sent to you, we will send you a pre-CAS email, confirming all of your personal details, the qualifications you have been considered on and information about the programme you are coming to study.
 The information included is based on the information you provided in your application.
 You will need to check this information carefully for any errors or omissions and inform us of any changes or updates required as soon as possible.
-If we do not receive a reply from you after 10 working days, we will go ahead and issue your CAS.
-(Please note that this time frame will be reduced as programme start dates approach).

-The Admissions Office process the CAS for:*
+The Recruitment and Admissions Office process the CAS for:

 - Current Durham students applying for a new programme;